Signed in as:

 Pursuant to the Company’s research and assessment, various mining companies have previously explored the Project (early 1900’s to 1993) in pursuit of a scarn type deposit. (“Scarn Deposit”), including:

 The information on these programs is mainly known through summaries by Ashworth Exploration Ltd. (Kidlark & Yacoub, 1989) and Anthian Resources (Kikauka, 1993), as well as limited summaries in GEM 1972 and 1973 (BCMEMPR, 1973; BCMEMPR, 1974) as the previous work by Gunnex, Jervis Inlet Mines and the El Paso Mining & Milling was not recorded.
-(With whom?, especially if it has been seem!
-Was is not recorded with the ministry?).

 The following are applicable and form part of the information provided above